Magenta Venture Partners Announces Early Stage Fund Targeting $100 Million

 While Mitsui has been investing in Israel for the past eight years, according to Shinichi Kikuchihara, managing officer and chief operating officer of corporate development business at Mitsui, the company intends to “further strengthen” its investment and business promotion activities in Israel via the fund.

 All the investors in Magenta are large Japanese companies, according to Levitzky.
 Japanese lightning manufacturer Koito Manufacturing Co.
-Ltd. is one of the investors, according to Takeuchi, who said both Mitsui and Koito are looking to Israel to identify innovative technologies.
+Ltd. is one of the investors, according to Takeuchi, who said both Mitsui and Kioto are looking to Israel to identify innovative technologies.

 Kioto is especially looking to partner with Israeli startups in the domains of automotive driving and smart cities, said Yuji Yokoya, executive vice president of Koito.